trilitech/tezos-developer-docs/docs/tutorials/security/part-2.md

 &rarr; **SOLUTION** :

-- For large Tez values, do operation on int or nat as it has larger memory values
+- For large tez values, do operation on int or nat as it has larger memory values
 - There is no other solution than using types with larger values as the default behavior is to reject the transaction in case of overflow

 > Do not confuse with [Ligo MathLib library](https://packages.ligolang.org/package/@ligo/math-lib) providing manipulation of floats and rationals instead of using basic types.